 Including compelling images that evoke emotion is a simple but effective way to make your forms more impactful.
 On a purely aesthetic level, photos make your forms more visually appealing, but their emotional impact can move donors and convince them to give.

-Design Tip: The most captivating images will be original to your organization, so try only to include photos that either one of your staff or your constituents have personally taken.
+The most captivating images will be original to your organization, so try to include photos that either one of your staff (this includes hired photographers) or your constituents have personally taken.

 A long or complicated form can prevent donors from completing their donation, so keep your form as simple as possible while still collecting the information you need.